Josh Jacobs Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Season Stats

-- Jacobs has taken 54 carries for a team-leading 175 rushing yards (29.2 per game) with four touchdowns.
+- Jacobs has taken 54 attempts for a team-leading 175 rushing yards (29.2 per game) with four touchdowns.

-- He also averages 11.8 receiving yards per game, catching 11 passes for 71 yards.

 - The Raiders have run 61.7% passing plays and 38.3% rushing plays this season.
 They rank 12th in the NFL in scoring.